formlio/forml/docs/workflow/operator.rst

-*Composition* is the operation described using the ML :ref:`workflow expressions <workflow-expression>` based on the individual operators, that allows to shape the entire task graph in a fully flexible manner.
+*Composition* is the operation described using the ML :ref:`workflow expressions <workflow-expression>` based on the individual operators, which allows for shaping the entire task graph in a fully flexible manner.

 As shown, the pipeline composition expressions are using the ``>>`` syntax to compose two operators together.
-This can be chained further down engaging multiple operators.
+This can be chained further down by engaging multiple operators.

 The :meth:`.compose() <forml.flow.Composable.compose>` method of each operator is receiving the composition *scope* - the upstream (left) side of the expression - in an *unexpanded* form